altogic/altogic-js/README.md

 ## Support / Feedback

-For issues with, questions about, or feedback for the client library, or want to see a new feature please, send us an email support@altogic.com or reach out to our community forums https://community.altogic.com
+For issues with, questions about, feedback for the client library, or want to see a new feature please, send us an email support@altogic.com or reach out to our community forums https://community.altogic.com